 Soft magic, on the other hand, does not state any explicit laws that govern magic because there may not be any definitive rules in place.
 The ideology behind soft magic is more conceptual than factual.

 The purpose of this type of magic is to leave the prospect of future magical possibilities open-ended.
 It is more unpredictable and mystical this way.
-This is the whole draw of soft magic systems.
+Such mystery is the real draw of soft magic systems.

 Although this mystery does have its benefits, the lack of conclusive direction has a greater potential to lead readers astray.
 Some of the indescribable magical powers found within the soft magic system are just that.
 Indescribable.

-Curious readers may find these inexpressible magical powers frustrating if they are unable to wrap their heads around the concept.
+Curious readers may find these inexpressible magical powers frustrating if they cannot wrap their heads around the concept.